powercrystals/grand-unified-factorio-theory/README.md

 ### Enable Chemical Fuel in Yuoki Locomotives

 Enables using chemical fuel (the default, coal/wood/etc.) in Yuoki Diesel- and Future-era trains.

+### Wagon Speed Normalization

+Sets all train wagons (cargo, fluid, and artillery) to a maximum speed of 1080kph if they would otherwise be less than that.
+This allows you to mix and match locomotives and wagons with only the locomotive determining the train's maximum speed.

 ### Infinite Ores